-My On Belonging is 40-minute live performance and installation that was launched in February 2018 at the Menil Collection's Byzantine Fresco Chapel.
-Through the production, I explore my journey as a transnational citizen alongside my family’s history of migration and displacement.
 In my performance, I incorporate my history interwoven with voice recordings by my mother, daughter, husband as well as audio renditions from comments extracted from survey response cards that were completed by more than 450 community members in six cities.
-I used some survey response cards for the site-specific art installation that I created outside the Chapel on an oak tree which I wrapped with ajrak fabric from my home city, Karachi, Sindh (Pakistan)—the ajrak design is also claimed by residents in Gujarat, India.
+Using the cards that I collected, I created a site-specific art installation on an oak tree at the Menil Collection campus, which I wrapped with ajrak fabric from my home city, Karachi, Sindh (Pakistan)—the ajrak design is also claimed by residents in Gujarat, India.

 I am available to tour On Belonging with all or some of the project components (performance, site-specific installation, workshops, and community conversations).
 Please contact me if you’re interested in bringing On Belonging to your city or campus!

-On Belonging has been supported in part by the Menil Collection; Mid-America Arts Alliance, the National Endowment for the Arts, Texas Commission on the Arts, and foundations, corporations and individuals throughout Arkansas, Kansas, Missouri, Nebraska, Oklahoma and Texas.
+On Belonging has been supported in part by the Menil Collection; Mount Holyoke College Alumna Fellowship; Mid-America Arts Alliance, the National Endowment for the Arts, Texas Commission on the Arts, and foundations, corporations and individuals throughout Arkansas, Kansas, Missouri, Nebraska, Oklahoma and Texas.
 The project was developed through my 2012-14 residency with the University of Houston Cynthia Woods Mitchell Center for the Arts and through my work with Voices Breaking Boundaries.

 Ongoing & Additional Projects